 Bill served as president of AAPA from 1992-1993 and also actively served the PA Foundation in various roles, including as chair of the scholarship committee.

-- Member in good standing of AAPA
+- AAPA Fellow member in good standing

 - Employment history reflects a strong focus in primary care